rikhuijzer/fx/README.md

 ## Demo

 There is a demo site where you can log in and create posts at <https://fx-demo.huijzer.xyz>.
-The demo site is reset every hour.
+The demo site resets every hour.

 ## Background